ivancor93/Projects/Project_5_folder/Project_5.md

 # Advanced SQL Database Querying

 ## Scenario
  > Scenario : Business Intelligence Consultant for a large retail company.
-Those were the missions:.
 (Illustrations are on their original presentation and language)
 >
  > Software tool : SQLite
 >